-Note: Effective 12/26/2014, DOE Financial Assistance regulations contained in 10 CFR 600 is superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as supplemented by 2 CFR Part 910.
+Note: Effective 12/26/2014, the DOE Financial Assistance regulations contained in 10 CFR 600 are superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as amended by 2 CFR Part 910.
+Questions about this FOA?
+Email MHKFOA1310@ee.doe.gov